Sidewinder’s Peacock Bass Rattle Jig - Tips

 Whatever the fishing circumstance and whatever your level of experience, there is one cardinal rule.
 Upon the strike, pound the hook in and then enjoy the incredible fight of the world's greatest gamefish - the peacock bass.

-Big baits provide a higher percentage of big fish - The peacock jig's unusual tailed configuration helps it to provide a large profile while it's bucktail trim provides a very effective pulsing motion.
+Big baits provide a higher percentage of big fish, up to a point - The peacock jig's unusual tailed configuration helps it to provide a large profile while it's bucktail trim provides a very effective pulsing motion.
 It will catch any peacock, from the smallest to the largest.
 Peacocks won't hesitate to attack anything they think they can swallow, so the little guys won't be put off by a big jig.
 In fact, it appears to them to be a most attractive meal, justifying the expenditure of energy to hunt it down.
 This is even more applicable to the big ones.
 Big fish really do seek big baits.
 Although little jigs may catch plenty of numbers, they can't produce the higher percentage of trophy fish that a large profile Peacock Rattle Jig will bring in.
 Energy is at a premium in the hot tropics - don't waste yours casting lower-percentage baits.
 The large profile peacock Bass Rattle Jig will justify the energy you use to cast it, just as it justifies the energy a peacock uses to strike it.
+One caution however.
+Pursuing a large profile can go too far.
+Even extra large bucktail, such as we use on the peacock rattle jig has its limits.
+Some who copy our jig go beyond that, extending the tail so far that it creates the perception of a second baitfish.
+The result is that peacocks will often strike the tail of these improperly designed jigs, perceiving it to be a closer, more easily accessed bait.
+Of course, the hook is in the head, so these short strikes will not only be frustrating, but will actually diminish your catch numbers.

 Make sure your bait is seen and heard - The built-in rattle and judiciously applied flash ensure that it's seen and heard as much as possible.
 Jigs with fewer attractor characteristics just won't be sensed as often by peacocks.
 A highly visible, noisy jig will provide a better return on your casting effort.
 Don't hide your lure.
 If the fish don't know its there, they won't strike it.
 The Peacock Rattle Jig comes in a variety of patterns.
 Red-Yellow and Red-White are generally the best colors for dark or stained water.
 In clear water, almost any color combination can work at various times.
 For this reason, your arsenal should include a preponderance of the two dark water patterns and then a wide range of one or two each of the various clear water colors.

 Don’t buy crappy jigs — Over the years, many have attempted to copy Sidewinder’s Peacock Bass Rattle Jig.
 Some of them actually look pretty good, with painted heads, cutsey eyes and super long tails.
 But those attractors are designed to get the angler’s attention, not the fish’s.
 Sidewinder’s jig is made with many subtle differences from the these copies and will unequivocally work better, hold up better and save you from losing that trophy once you’ve hooked it.
 You’ve spent a lot of money to get to where the fish are; don’t cheat yourself out of your potential success by using substandard gear.
-Sidewinder’s Peacock Bass Rattle jig is available only at Tackle-box.net.
+Sidewinder’s Peacock Bass Rattle jig is available only at Tackle-box.net or in any of Acute Angling’s operations.